A Homeowner's Guide to Drain Repair in Calgary, Alberta

 Some plumbing experts argue that such old-school methods are ineffective.
 They say this because they don’t believe that you can seal a drain tight enough to build up the pressure needed to clear a blockage.

 These plumbing pros argue that the key ingredient in clearing drains is actually the hot water.
 In their opinion, this is the only home remedy that might clear a drain blockage.

 Furthermore, they recommend against putting baking soda in your pipes because, like drain cleaner, it can destroy your plumbing system.

 The jury’s still out on these arguments.
 Ultimately, the choice is yours whether to try this home remedy.

 When Doing It Yourself Doesn’t Do the Trick

-Simple plumbing problems such as a leaky faucet, shower drain repair or a clogged toilet are usually an easy fix.
+Simple plumbing problems such as a leaky faucet, shower drain repair, or a clogged toilet are usually easy to fix.
 However, if you do something wrong, it can end up costing you big bucks.